julienfitz/number_facts/README.md

-number_facts
+Number Facts!
 ============

-A command line application that asks for your favorite number between 1 and 9999, and gives you a fact about that number.
+A web-scraping command line application that gives you a fact about your favorite number between 1 and 9999.

+Scrapes http://www2.stetson.edu/~efriedma/numbers.html for the facts.